manugupta-or/homepage-v0/_pages/cv.md

 <b>Research interests</b>

-Theory, applications, algorithms and controls in complex random or deterministic environment.
+Theory, applications, algorithms and controls in random or deterministic environment.

-More broadly, I am excited by research at the intersection of computer science, mathematics, statistics and their applications in scientific discovery.
+More broadly, I am excited by research at the intersection of computer science, mathematics, statistics and their applications in management science.

 <b>Education</b>
 <li><a href="http://www.iitb.ac.in/">IIT Bombay</a>.
 (2009 - 2016) <br>